 Aaron Fauteux graduated Summa Cum Laude from York University’s BFA Film Production program in 2017.
-He is a director, writer, and production designer for film as well as a multidisciplinary visual artist.
-From 2013 to 2016, he was a regular instructor and occasional Assistant Director at the Film Camp for Kids and Youth but took over as Youth Program Coordinator for the Windsor Centre for Film, Digital Media, and the Creative Arts from 2017 to 2019.
-He recently returned from a nine-month trip to New Zealand, during which time he visited (nearly) all of the shooting locations for the Lord of the Rings, his favourite films.
+He is a director, writer, and production designer for the film as well as a multidisciplinary visual artist.
+From 2013 to 2016, he was a regular instructor and occasional Assistant Director.
+At the Film Camp for Kids and Youth but took over as; Youth Program Coordinator for the Windsor Centre for Film, Digital Media, and the Creative Arts from 2017 to 2019.
+He recently returned from a nine-month trip to New Zealand.
+During which time he visited (nearly) all of the shooting locations for the Lord of the Rings, his favourite films.
 There’s some speculation that he may in fact be a hobbit, though these rumours are mostly unsubstantiated.
 He’s excited to be back in Windsor and to teach this summer’s online francophone filmmaking camp!

 Instructor: Courtney Spoiala (Class dates TBA)

-Courtney Spoiala is a 4th year Communications, Media, and Film student at the University of Windsor.
-Her passion for film started in her early teens when she attended Film Camp for Kids and Youth as a camper which helped her excel in her work today.
+Courtney Spoiala is a 4th-year Communications, Media, and Film student at the University of Windsor.
+Her passion for film started in her early teens when she attended Film Camp for Kids and Youth, as a camper which helped her excel in her work today.
 This will be her 2nd year instructing.
 She is a freelance photographer as well as someone who enjoys doing videography.
-Courtney’s goal within the Film Camp is help kids with their passion for film making and teach them valuable skills for the future just as her instructors did when she was a camper.
-See Courtney’s free lessons here.
+Courtney’s goal within the Film Camp is to help kids with their passion for film making and teach them valuable skills for the future just as her instructors did when she was a camper.

 Instructor: Demetre Kalmantis